Vatican City

 it lacks: taxation.
 Museum admission fees, stamp and souvenir sales, and

-2. For nearly 60 years in the 1800s and 1900s, popes refused to leave the Vatican
+contributions generate the Vatican’s revenue.2.
+For nearly 60 years in the 1800s and 1900s, popes refused to leave the Vatican

 3. The Swiss Guard was hired as a mercenary force